This is the follow up to buying and selling domain names for a profit.

 5. Mailing List

-Read 5 Top Tools for Small Business Email Marketing Management for my recommendations of email marketing service providers for small websites.
+Read 5 Top Tools for Small Business Email Marketing Management for my recommendations for email marketing service providers for small websites.

 6. Start Creating Search Engine Optimized Content